Photo by Albert H. Teich / Shutterstock.com

 Even more ridiculous is suggesting the process is going to be a “sign of incredible trust and financial openness.”
 That’s like saying your divorce papers are “a wonderful opportunity for financial openness and the ideal time to reflect on the assets the two of you built together.”

 Prenups are by definition the opposite of “incredible trust.”

-Having gone through both a prenup and a divorce, trust me: Both may be necessary, but neither are a moonlit walk on the beach.
+Having gone through both a prenup and a divorce, trust me: Both may be necessary, but neither is a moonlit walk on the beach.